isomerpages/moe-punggolgreenpri/pages/Open House 2024.md

 <b>Date</b>: 6 July 2024, Saturday
 <b>Time</b>: 9 a.m. – 11 a.m.
 <b>Venue</b>: Punggol Green Primary School
 To register your interest to attend, click [here](https://go.gov.sg/pgpsopenhouse2024) to complete the registration form.
-Successful registrants will be notified via a confirmation email by Friday, 21 June 2024.
+Successful registrants will be notified via a confirmation email nearer to event date.